carpentries-incubator/genome-mining/_episodes/04-bigslice-bigfam.md

 We are ready to run `BiG-SLICE`.
-After we type the next line of commmand, it will take close to 3 minutes to end the
+After we type the next line of commmand, it will take close to 3 minutes long to end the
 process:

 ~~~